jjheals/Industrial-Giudecca/industrialgiudecca/README.md

 When using the translations, it's recommended to review and verify them to ensure they are appropriate and accurate for your application.

+## Using the create_sheets.ipynb notebook to update the database

+In the data_analysis/ folder, there is a Jupyter notebook containing instructions on how to use it to update the database with new data.
+In short, this notebook can take in an excel file with multiple sheets and convert these sheets to individual CSV files that can be uploaded to ArcGIS.
+Once in ArcGIS, the corresponding DataPipelines can be used to update the FeatureLayers with new data.

+## Running the Application

 In the project directory, you can run: